Important facts about sinus pilonidal surgery

 Frequent recurrences (type IV a) when used in the midline

-Often formation of numerous "pits" in the new center line.
+Often formation of numerous "pits" in the new midline with type II a recurrences.
 Therefore laser epilation is highly recommended if Limberg surgery has already been performed.